segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-pixel/index.md

 1. From the Segment web app, click **Catalog**, then click **Destinations**.
 2. Find the Destinations Actions item in the left navigation, and click it.
 3. Click **Configure TikTok Pixel**.
-4. Select an existing Source to connect to TikTok Pixel.
+4. Select an existing Javascript Source to connect to TikTok Pixel.
 5. Give Destination a name.
-6. On the Settings screen, provide Pixel Code and toggle "Use Existin Pixel" to use existing Pixel that is already installed on your website.
+6. On the Settings screen, provide Pixel Code and toggle "Use Existing Pixel" to use existing Pixel that is already installed on your website.
+    - dd
 7. Toggle on the Destination.
 8. Hit the Save Change button.